ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- Mendopath - Temporary Health Granting and Healing
 		- Wagepath - Damage Buffs and Accuracy Increases
 		- Hemopath - Wound Manipulation and Bleeding
-	- Ultimate Paths
-		- Archosage - TODO
-	- Each path contains 8-10 spells of varying levels.
-To be able to learn a spell from a path, you must know a lower level spell from the same path.
-Level 1 is the lowest level for a spell and has no prerequisites to learn.
+	- Each path contains 8-10 psycasts of varying levels.
+To be able to learn a psycast from a path, you must know a lower level psycast from the same path.
+Level 1 is the lowest level for a psycast and has no prerequisites to learn.
-- Spells may be upcast for an additional cost specified in their description.
-The effects of upcasting are listed in each spell's description.
+- Psycasts may be upcast for an additional cost specified in their description.
+The effects of upcasting are listed in each psycast's description.
 	- This cost may be psyfocus, neural heat, or some other cost.
+	- Upcasting a psycast one time is called a first upcast, upcasting it
-- All spells require components listed in that spell's description, the components are as follows: Verbal, Somatic, and Material
+- All psycasts require components listed in that psycast's description, the components are as follows: Verbal, Somatic, and Material
 	- Verbal components require the psycaster to be able to speak.
 	- Somatic components require the psycaster have one free hand.
 	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.